Sexual Health: Genital Itching

-Males should take the following steps to help avoid genital itching:
+Males should take the following steps to help avoid itchy genitals:

-- Wash the penis well, including the area under the foreskin in uncircumcised men.
+- Wash your penis well, including the area under the foreskin in uncircumcised men.

-- If you sweat throughout the day, consider changing underwear frequently.
+- If you sweat throughout the day, consider changing your underwear frequently.

-Both males and females should take the following steps to help prevent genital itching:
+Both males and females should take the following steps to help prevent itchy genitals:

-- Keep the genital area clean and dry.
+- Keep your genital area clean and dry.
 Use mild soap, or better yet, avoid soap completely, and rinse well with water.
-Avoid over-cleaning the vaginal area.
+Avoid over-cleaning the area.

 - Wear loose, natural-fiber underwear and clothing.
-Change underwear at least every 24 hours.
+Change your underwear at least every 24 hours.